adrian-d-hidalgo/test-issue-workflow/.github/ISSUE_TEMPLATE/startup-support-request.md

 ---
 name: Startup Support Request
 about: Hubs can request DevRel support to provide technical guidance and resources to startups.
-title: ""
+title: "[Startup Support]"
 labels: startup
-assignees: ""
+assignees: ''

 ---

 ### Startup Name: What is the name of the startup?